azeemkarnachi03/todo-task/README.md

 ## Insrtuction to RUN the Application

-1) Clone the project
+1) Clone the project.
-2) Run composer update
+2) Run composer update.
-3) If don't have the composer then install it
+3) If don't have the composer then install it.
-4) check for .env file change db credentials according to yours
+4) check for .env file change db credentials according to yours.
-5) Create a db
+5) Create a db.
-6) php artisan migrate
+6) php artisan migrate.
-7) php artisan key:generate (if not there)
+7) php artisan key:generate (if not there).
 8) finally php artisan serve command to run the application.
-9) Register user
+9) Register user.
-10) Create a project or task in input box given
+10) Create a project or task in input box given.
+11) Make sure you clone it from develop branch please.

 http://127.0.0.1:8000/todo/create Use this following page link to see the task if not found